Medications for Treating Personality Disorder

-Another middle-of-the-road opinion is that while medications don't necessarily "cure" personality disorders, they can alleviate some symptoms that may interfere with, slow down, or disrupt treatment.
+Medications don't necessarily "cure" personality disorders.
+They can alleviate some symptoms that may interfere with, slow down, or disrupt treatment.
 This may include symptoms of the personality disorder itself, or symptoms associated with other co-occurring disorders.
 Symptoms that often interfere with the progression of therapy include anxiety, depression, irritability, substance abuse, or mood swings.
 In fact, The Practice Guidelines for the Treatment of Borderline Personality Disorder of the American Psychiatric Association, published in 2001, as well as the American Psychiatric Association's Guideline Watch, published in 2005, recommends psychotherapy for the treatment of the Borderline Personality Disorder and states that adjunctive pharmacology, targeting specific symptoms, can also be helpful.

 New research methodologies and technologies have continued to provide us a much better understanding of how the brain works, including the biological and chemical underpinnings of behavior and emotions.
-Because of these advancements, new treatment options continue to emerge that provide hope to recovering people while providing clinicians a promising tool that may advance recovery efforts.
+Because of these advancements, new treatment options continue to emerge.
+These advancements provide hope to recovering people, while providing clinicians promising tools that advance recovery efforts.